abdelhakim-sahifa/SunHex/README.md

 ## Dependencies

-The SunHex API relies on the following main dependencies:
+The SunHex application relies on the following main dependencies:

-- **Express:** A fast, unopinionated, minimalist web framework for Node.js.
+- **Next.js:** A React framework for building full-stack web applications.
-- **CORS:** A Node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.
+- **React:** A JavaScript library for building user interfaces.
-- **Serverless-http:** A library for wrapping Express, Koa, and other Node.js frameworks to be used with AWS Lambda and API Gateway.
+- **Tailwind CSS:** A utility-first CSS framework for rapidly building custom designs.
-- **Nodemon:** A utility that monitors for any changes in your source and automatically restarts your server.
+- **Font Awesome:** A popular icon toolkit for web projects.

 ## License

 This project is licensed under the ISC License.
-See the `LICENSE` file for more details.
+See the `LICENSE.md` file for more details.